dojo/dojo.io/site/source/tutorials/1045_custom_elements_in_dojo1/index.md

 ---
 layout: tutorial
-title: Using Dojo 1 Dijits
+title: Using Dojo 2 Widgets in a Dojo 1 Application
-overview: Find out how to use Dojo 1 Dijits in a Dojo 2 application.
+overview: Find out how to use Dojo 2 Widgets in a Dojo 1 application.
 paginate: true
 ---

 {% section 'first' %}

-# Using Dojo 1 Dijits
+# Using Dojo 2 Widgets in a Dojo 1 Application

 ## Overview

-This tutorial will extend the [Form widgets](../005_form_widgets/) tutorial.
-In this tutorial, we will replace some of the Dojo 2 based form widgets with Dojo 1 Dijits.
+This tutorial will use the Worker widget from the [Creating widgets](../003_creating_widgets/) tutorial.
+In this tutorial, we will add Dojo 2 widgets to a Dojo 1 application.

-To achieve maximum performance and efficiency, developers should eventually author their Dojo 2 application with Dojo 2 widgets.
-This approach is provided as a migration strategy, to leverage custom Dojo 1 Dijits within a Dojo 2 application, to help make it easier to migrate an application in phases over time.
+Ideally, you would upgrade your Dojo 1 application to Dojo 2.
+This approach is provided as a migration strategy, to leverage Dojo 2 Widgets within a Dojo 1 application, to help make it easier to migrate an application in phases over time.

 ## Prerequisites

-You can [download](../assets/1040_dojo1_dijits-initial.zip) the demo project to get started.
+You can [download](../assets/1045_custom_elements_in_dojo1-initial.zip) the demo project to get started.

-You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
+If you want to author a Dojo 2 widget, you need to be familiar with TypeScript as Dojo 2 uses it extensively.
 For more information, refer to the [TypeScript and Dojo 2](../../docs/fundamentals/typescript_and_dojo_2/) article.

 {% section %}